cap-tee/cheri-docs/morello/BareMetalOnMorello/HelloWorldArmDevStudio/HelloWorldArmDevStudio.md

 * The prebuilt Morello supported LLVM binaries for bare metal have been installed
 * The Morello FVP has been installed
-* The bare metal firmware has been built
+* The bare metal firmware has been built with the AP reset at 0x14000000
 * The Morello Edition of the Arm Development Studio has been installed

 ## Supporting Documentation